alankrantas/python-codespace-template/README.md

-# python-codespace-template
-Template for developing Python in Codespace
+# Template for developing Python in Codespace